 - Level 3: Human drivers are still needed in level 3 cars, but can completely shift safety-critical functions to the vehicle, under certain traffic or environmental conditions.
 It means that the driver is still present and will intervene if necessary, but is not required to monitor the situation in the same way it does for the previous levels.

-Level 4: Level 4 is what is meant by “fully autonomous.”
+- Level 4: Level 4 is what is meant by “fully autonomous.”
 Level 4 vehicles are “designed to perform all safety-critical driving functions and monitor roadway conditions for the entire trip.”
 However, again this is limited to the Operational design domain (ODD) of the vehicle—meaning it does not cover every driving scenario.

-Level 5: This level refers to a fully-autonomous system in which it is expected that the vehicle’s performance to equal that of a human driver, in every driving scenario—including extreme environments like dirt roads that are unlikely to be navigated by driverless vehicles in the near future.
+- Level 5: This level refers to a fully-autonomous system in which it is expected that the vehicle’s performance to equal that of a human driver, in every driving scenario—including extreme environments like dirt roads that are unlikely to be navigated by driverless vehicles in the near future.

 Now comes the real challenge.
 How to design an autonomous/driverless vehicle system, which is capable of handling vehicle’s performance like a human in all possible conditions.
-The autonomous vehicle typically is a combination of sensors and actuators, sophisticated algorithms, and powerful processors to execute software.
+The autonomous vehicle typically is a combination of sensors and actuators, sophisticated self driving cars algorithms, and powerful processors to execute software.
 There are hundreds of such sensors and actuators which are situated in various parts of the vehicle, being driven by a highly sophisticated system.

 - Navigation and Guidance: the system which determines – where you are, where you want to go, and how do you get there.
 Instruments and techniques such as the compass, sextant, LORAN radiolocation, and dead reckoning are among those that have been used, with varying degrees of accuracy, consistency, and availability.